jhmatthews/alpro/README.md

 ### Prerequisites

-python module requirements are relatively light, essentially ```matplotlib,numba,numpy,scipy```.
-Full details can be found in the requirements.txt file, which
+I have tested with Python 3.7 and later.
+Module requirements are relatively light, essentially ```matplotlib,numba,numpy,scipy```.
+Full details can be found in the requirements.txt file.
+A minimal running environment can be loaded by starting a clean virtual environment with, e.g., ```python3 -m venv /path/to/virtual/env/``` and then running ```pip install -r requirements.txt``` before installing alpro.

 ### Documentation